 After class was done, my siblings and I would head back to Chung’s.
 Even on Sundays, our back kitchen buzzed with activity.
 Each week, we sold over four thousand egg rolls, so my grandma worked through the weekend to be ready.
 To help with the assembling and frying, she enlisted the help of two of the Ahoos, as well my mom.

 One afternoon, my siblings and I sat down to practice writing our Chinese characters.
 We were excited to use the new ink and brush sets sent from my maternal grandparents in Menlo Park, all the way in California.
 But unlike my parents, who bought everything in triplicates, my relatives made the mistake of sending us three different designs: a panda, a tiger, and a bamboo screen.
 In a fight for the fiercer sets, we screamed at each other.
-“I hate you!”
-“You’re so bossy.”
-“You’re the worse brother ever.”

 We yelled so loud, my grandma shouted over us, “Ah Gin.”

-That was my dad’s Chinese name, but his friends called him “Big Al.” The Drew Carey look-alike – with a crew cut and thick black glasses – carried a few extra pounds.
+That was my dad’s Chinese name, but his friends called him “Big Al.” The Drew Carey look-alike — with a crew cut and thick black glasses — carried a few extra pounds.
 The girth made him jolly, especially when he chuckled at his own mispronunciation of popular multisyllabic words like bouillon, gyro, and San Franfrisco.

 My grandma often dismissed my dad, but that made no sense to me.
 He obeyed almost all her orders.
 When my dad was in community college, she asked him to drop out to work at the restaurant.
 In exchange, she offered him a share of the family restaurant.
 My dad agreed, but after he married my mom, Ngin-Ngin reneged on the deal.
-Big Al was left to raise his family on a waiters’ wages and a side gig serving as a bouncer at the gambling den downstairs.
+Big Al was left to raise his family on a waiter’s wages and a side gig serving as a bouncer at the gambling den downstairs.

 Big Al came bouncing into the room.
 Dressed in his red waiter’s jacket, my dad smiled.
 “Who wants to hang out in the dining room?”

 A smile came across my face.
 The move was a definite upgrade from the hot and sweaty kitchen.
-It was where the men hung out, including my dad and my grandpa when he wasn’t in the gambling den or at the race tracks.
+It was where the men hung out, including my dad and my grandpa when he wasn’t in the gambling den or at the racetracks.
 Unfortunately, my grandma thought it looked unprofessional to see little kids in the dining room, so she banned us from entering during business hours.

 With our best sad puppy faces, my brothers and I pouted, “Please, we promise to be quiet.
 We won’t even look at anyone.”